marc-shade/Ollama-Workbench/README.md

 - **Vision Model Comparison**: Compare the performance of vision models using the same test image.

 ### Chat
-- **Chat**: Engage in a real-time chat with a selected model.
+- **Chat**: Engage in a real-time chat with a selected model, enhanced with various features:
+    - **Agent Types:** Choose from a variety of predefined agent types, each with specific prompts to guide the model's behavior (e.g., Coder, Analyst, Creative Writer).
+You can also create and manage your own custom agent type prompts.
+    - **Metacognitive Types:** Enhance the model's reasoning abilities by selecting a metacognitive type (e.g., Visualization of Thought, Chain of Thought).
+You can also create and manage your own custom metacognitive type prompts.
+    - **Corpus Integration:** Load a corpus of text from the 'Files' section to provide contextual information to the model, improving its responses.
+    - **Advanced Settings:** Fine-tune the model's output by adjusting parameters like temperature, max tokens, presence penalty, and frequency penalty.
+    - **Workspace:** Save and manage code snippets and other text generated during your chat sessions.
+    - **Save/Load Sessions:** Save your chat history and workspace for later use, or load previously saved sessions.
+- **Files**: Upload, view, edit, and delete files.
+These files can be used as corpus in the Chat.
 - **Workspace**: Save and manage code and text generated during chat sessions.

 ### Document
 - **Repository Analyzer**: Analyze your Python repository, generate documentation, debug reports, or a README.md file.
+The output will stream in real-time in the UI.
+- **Web to Corpus**: Convert web content into a corpus for analysis or training.
+The generated files will be saved to the 'files' folder, accessible from both the 'Document' section and the 'Chat' section.
+- **Manage Files**: Upload, view, edit, and delete files.
+These files can be used as corpus in the Chat.
+- **Manage Prompts**: Create, edit, and delete custom prompts for Agent Type and Metacognitive Type.
+You can also download and upload prompt JSON files for easy sharing and backup.

 <img src="https://2acrestudios.com/wp-content/uploads/2024/06/Screenshot-2024-06-22-at-7.57.16 AM.png" />
 <img src="https://2acrestudios.com/wp-content/uploads/2024/06/Screenshot-2024-06-22-at-1.30.15 PM.png" />